Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Add key event listners to move the paddle
 - Add collision detection
 - Track the score of the game and restart once it is over

+### 18. New Year Countdown
+- Simple UI displaying the countdown to the next new year
+- Show spinner before the countdown is loaded
+- Calculate the days, minutes  and seconds to the new year and inserted to DOM